 Clouds blew together, closing off every patch of blue sky.
 Sheet after sheet of water slapped the earth.
 The rain hit harder with every step.
-The wind blew from behind as if a bouncer pushed him out of town.
+The wind blew from behind as if it ushered him out of town.
 Each step left the town cleaner, and pulled more warmth from his body.

 Ahead of him, the road sign said, "Dead end."

 Carol stood behind the register.
-Long hair swept over her eyes, set off by the blue crystal point at the side of her eyeglasses, directing energy at whatever she looked at.
+Long hair swept over her eyes, set off by the blue crystal point glued to the side of her eyeglasses, directing energy at whatever she looked at.
 She gave him a wry smile.